click here to visit the Flight Illusion Website

 STARTER SWITCHES

 Two Rotary Switches have been connected to Inputs on the board.
-These are assigned to send keys (in my case F11 for eng 1 and F12 for eng 2) which FSUIPC sees and invokes the Autostart Eng# command.
+These are assigned to send keys (in my case F11 for eng 1 and F12 for eng 2) which FSUIPC sees and invokes the FSUIPC Mouse Macro for the Overhead Starter Switches (no they don't auto shut off, i'm not that rich).
 Now remember the fuel valves.
 Theses have to be opened in the Start Proceedure otherwise it's a non-starter (so to speak).
 I've bridged the GRD and FLT pins on the switch so we can invoke an In-Flight Start if we have to.

 MORE TO COME (No Time, Got to Go Service the Lawnmower :o)